-Charge cards may have offers that allow you to carry over a balance, but it is not guaranteed.
+Charge cards may have offers that allow you to carry over a balance, but it’s not guaranteed.
 The credit card issuer has to explicitly grant you this privilege.

 An advantage of a charge card is not having a specified spending limit, as the credit card issuer will determine this based on how you’re managing the card.

 Hot Tip: If a charge card is what you’re looking for, consider the Brex corporate cards.
-Brex is a company that has turned business credit cards on its head.
+Brex is a company that has turned business credit cards on their head.

 Opening a business credit card is a positive step that supports the future growth of your business, and you do not need to have a large business to qualify.